dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 At the bottom of the screen there are three buttons:
 - **Refresh** is for refreshing the current status of the pump.
 This should only be used if the connection was lost for a sustained period as this will require a full data refresh (retrieve history, get/set time, get profile, get battery status, etc).
-- **Pump History**: Shows pump history (see [bellow](../Configuration/MedtronicPump#pump-history))
+- **Pump History**: Shows pump history (see [below](../Configuration/MedtronicPump#pump-history))
-- **RL Stats**: Show RL Stats (see [bellow](../Configuration/MedtronicPump#rl-status-rileylink-status))
+- **RL Stats**: Show RL Stats (see [below](../Configuration/MedtronicPump#rl-status-rileylink-status))

 ## Pump History
 ![Pump History Dialog](../images/Medtronic03.png)

 Pump history is retrieved every 5 minutes and stored localy.
-We keep history only for last 24 hours, so older entries are removed when new are added.
-This is simple way to see the pump history (some entries from pump might not be displayed, because they are not relevant - for example configuration of functions that are not used by AndroidAPS).
+Only the previous 24 hours worth of history is stored.
+The allows for a convinient way to see pump behaviour should that be required.
+The only items stored are those relevenant to AndroidAPS and will not inlcude a configuration function that has no relevance.

 ## RL Status (RileyLink Status)